AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/how-to-include-bookmap-toc-in-pdf-publishing.md

 The TOC and booklists are automatically generated based on the structure defined in your bookmap.

 Once your bookmap is set up, use  Native PDF to generate the PDF output.
-It will process the bookmap structure and references, including the TOC and booklists.
+It processes the bookmap structure and references, including the TOC and booklists.

 ## TOC design and its order in PDF